-The Grand Isle County Sheriff Department recently paid a nearly $30,000 payment to settle an instance involving illegal discrimination against a Mexican national working in Vermont.
+The Grand Isle County Sheriff's Department recently paid a nearly $30,000 payment to settle an instance involving illegal discrimination against a Mexican national working in Vermont.

-The Vermont Human Right’s Commission found that Sergeant Blake Allen had illegal detained a passenger in a car after a routine speeding traffic stop chiefly because of his nationality and skin color.
+The Vermont Human Right’s Commission found that Sergeant Blake Allen had illegally detained a passenger in a car after a routine speeding traffic stop chiefly because of his nationality and skin color.

 The sergeant detained the driver and the passenger, Lorenzo Alcudia, for nearly an hour while he called Border Patrol, despite finding no sufficient evidence of criminal activity, according to the Commission’s report.

 Last year the U.S. Supreme Court ruled that the extended detention of a person without “reasonable suspicion” he is involved in criminal activity is illegal.